junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 They reach out.
 Their hands touch.
 Their bodies, cold and warm, tight and pained, but real.
 They're real.

-Dean throws his arms around, and Cas meets him half-way.
+Dean throws his arms around, and Cas meets him halfway.
 The embrace is so tight that nothing in the universe could stand in their way, not even the black tentacles of the Empty.
 They retreat in the dazzling light like wild animals intimated by a camper's bonfire.

 Dean buries his face in Cas's shoulder, his body shaking, tears shredding free.
 "I thought I lost you for good."